 3. Fixing the deeper problem

 During the initial phase of the accident, the urine seeped beneath the carpet surface all the way to the padding.
 Although pet urine removal solutions can be bought from a store, they only provide a minimal surface clean of the carpet and a temporary odor mask.
-The urine continues to dry deep beneath the surface and becomes a breeding ground for bacteria and other contaminants.
+The urine continues to dry deep beneath the surface and becomes a breeding ground for dust and other contaminants.
 These can lead to serious health problems such as respiratory issues and other diseases.
 Avoid steam cleaning the area as the heat can set the stain and odor, and the water can take a long time to dry, causing mildew to grow.

 Instead, rely on Chem-Dry of Long Beach’s proprietary Pet Urine Removal Treatment that penetrates deep within your carpet to explode and extract hardened urine crystals.
 Our technique ensures thorough removal of dry urine stains and complete elimination of pet urine odors, restoring your carpet to its original state.